 This data generally requires the most analysis.
 The data collection is in raw form but can provide you with more insight than simply collecting data from your own site.
 This data may also provide the opportunity to improve your online marketing campaigns.

 None of this should be taken to mean that IP data does not have value.
 However, one must use it properly to be most effective.
-Some of the best uses of IP data include:
+Use IP data to ensure you:

 - Communicate with potential buyers.
 Follow up on the appropriate leads and ensure engagement.

 - Address challenges.
-Address the challenges a potential customer is facing, do not depend on generic solutions.
+Target the specific challenges a potential customer is facing, do not depend on generic solutions.
 Always remember that personalization works.

 - Practice dynamic targeting.
 Consider which articles, blog posts, or white papers address the possible needs of your leads and send out emails to encourage viewing.